Liz Cheney blasts Trump in concession speech: ‘Poisonous lies destroy free nations’

 Harriet Hageman beats Cheney after the congresswoman’s continued criticism of the Republican Party and Donald Trump

-Representative Liz Cheney – the most high-profile and outspoken critic of Donald Trump in the GOP – has lost her race for the Republican nomination for Wyoming’s at-large congressional seat after her repeated criticisms of the former president and his supporters.
+Representative Liz Cheney – the most high-profile and outspoken critic of Donald Trump in the GOP – delivered a defiant speech to supports as she lost her primary race for the Republican nomination for Wyoming’s at-large district.

+Ms Cheney remarked how she won her last primary in 2018 with more than 73 per cent of the vote and she could have easily done the same again.

+“But it would've required that I go along with President Trump's lie about the 2020 election,” she said.
+“That was a path I could not and would not take.”

 Harriet Hageman, whom Mr Trump endorsed, overwhelmingly beat Ms Cheney on Tuesday evening.
+Ms Cheney said in her speech that she understood that she could lose her race given her continued criticisms of the GOP.

+“No House seat, no office in this land is more important than the principles that we are all sworn to protect,” she said.
+“And I well understood the potential political consequences of abiding by my view, our republic relies upon the goodwill of all candidates for office to accept honorably the outcome of elections.”

+Ms Cheney said that democracies require candidates to honorably accept the election results.

 Ms Cheney’s loss comes after her repeated criticisms of Mr Trump and her leading role on the House January 6 committee, which held a series of damaging public hearings on the ex-president’s conduct around the Capitol riot.
 She was also one of 10 Republicans who voted to impeach Mr Trump for his role in the riot.